pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

-If necessary, consider installing the [Kubernetes Cluster Autoscaler][k8s-cluster-autoscaler] to automatically adjust the size of the cluster when there are either insufficient resources for Pods, or if nodes are underutilized.
+If necessary, consider installing the [Kubernetes Cluster Autoscaler][k8s-cluster-autoscaler] to automatically adjust the size of the cluster when there are either insufficient resources for Pods or if nodes are underutilized.
 You'll need to set up the appropriate tags on the node groups for the `cluster-autoscaler` to run properly.
 See the [Recommended Worker Settings](#recommended-worker-settings) below to configure the tags of